 Construction Dispute Attorney in Mobile, AL

-Trent Cotney, P.A. is a law firm that specializes in legal matters within the construction industry.
+Cotney Construction Law is a law firm that specializes in legal matters within the construction industry.
 We have over 15 years of experience in the construction industry and provide our clients with unmatched service and attention to detail.
 We are especially adept at representing clients in construction disputes.
 Our industry knowledge and tireless work ethic help us devise strategies that provide the optimum solutions for clients.

 Why Work With A Construction Dispute Attorney in Mobile, AL?